icedogdog/frostysite/_posts/2026-06-09-virtualspaces.md

 ---
 layout: post
-title:  "on the death of virtual spaces"
+title:  "on the fragility of virtual spaces"
 date: 2026-06-09
 ---